imarc/handbook/frontend.markdown

 Do not set sizes on unclassed markup that typically should be rendered as the default text size.
 This includes `p`, `li`, `div`, `td`, `a`.

-Use pixel units to size type.
-Use the `em` unit to set the top and bottom margins on type.
+Aside from the initial `html` font-size declaration, use `rem` (root relative) units to set type size.
+With 16px as a base size: 1rem = 16px; 1.25rem = 20px; 2rem = 32px.
 Leading, or `line-height`, should be a unitless measure.

     h1 {
-        font-size: 36px;
+        font-size: 2.5rem;
-        line-height: 1.33;
+        line-height: 1.3;
-        margin: 0 0 .66em 0;
+        margin-bottom: 1.25rem;
     }

 ### Font Stacks